Local Area Information

 The capital is well worth visiting with its walled citadel and excellent new visitors centre, beautiful cathedral and Museum of Archaeology.

-A day trip to Malta is easily possible with frequent ferry crossings available.
+A day trip to Malta is easily possible with frequent ferry crossings available including a fast ferry directly to Valletta.
 The capital Valletta is a Unesco World Heritage site and the European capital of culture for 2018 and offers a great day out.

 5 minute stroll to Xaghra Square which has bars, cafes, restaurants and shops.